d0nk3yhm/gpu_control/README.md

 - Python: Make sure you have Python installed on your system. ( build with python 3.10 win_amd64)
 - GPU Control Library: Ensure that the underlying GPU control library is correctly installed and accessible:
-- ( pip install gpu_control.whl will add numpy and this package )
+- ( pip install will also add numpy  )
     - nvml from NVIDIA is included in this package.

 ## Installation

-pip install gpu_control.whl
+pip install gpu_control-1.0.0-cp310-cp310-win_amd64.whl

 ## Usage